rawilk/package-skeleton-laravel/README.md

 This repo can be used to scaffold a Laravel package.
 Follow these steps to get started:

 1. Press the "Use template" button at the top of this repo to create a new repo with the contents of this skeleton.
-2. Run `./configure-skeleton.sh` to run the script that will replace all placeholders throughout all the files.
+2. Run `php ./configure.php` to run the script that will replace all placeholders throughout all the files.
 3. Remove this block of text.
 ---